 We have adopted a Code of Conduct that applies to all of our directors, employees and officers (including our principal executive officer, principal financial officer, principal accounting officer or controller, and persons performing similar functions).
 The Code of Conduct, which is designed to help officers, directors and employees conduct business in an ethical and legal manner, covers topics including but not limited to conflicts of interest, confidentiality of information and compliance with laws and regulations.
-In addition, we also have a Code of Ethics for Chief Executive and Senior Financial Officers are available, free of charge, within the Corporate Governance portion of the "Investors" section of our website.
+In addition, we also have a Code of Ethics for Chief Executive and Senior Financial Officers.
+Our Code of Conduct and Code of Ethics for Chief Executive and Senior Financial Officers are available, free of charge, within the Corporate Governance portion of the "Investors" section of our website.
 Copies of these documents may also be obtained by sending a request in writing to our Corporate Secretary at Triton International Limited, Victoria Place, 5th Floor, 31 Victoria Street, Hamilton HM 10, Bermuda.